KHarvey99/MCA-2019/README.md

 *"Describe the current manifestations of data relating to your selected theme.
 Has it already been curated somewhere?
 How is the data presented, described, and analysed?"*

-Descriptive Dataset -
+Descriptive Dataset - Spotify

-Notative Dataset -
+Notative Dataset - 'Musicnotes' an online sheetmusic retailer

-Acoustic Dataset-
+Acoustic Dataset- Live performance and recordings